ufal/npfl114/labs/README.md

 `import tensorflow`.
 In case you do not have it, a three-line warning is printed.
 You can safely ignore the warning, both the CPU and the GPU backends work without TensorRT.

+### Tunnelling Tensorboard in Deepnote

+To access Tensorboard in DeepNote, first make sure you have `labs/deepnote_ngrok` – if you do not, run `labs/deepnote_ngrok_get` script to download it.
+Then start Tensorboard and finally run `labs/deepnote_ngrok 6006` (or a different port on which you started tensorboard) to get a public URL you can open in another browser tab to access Tensorboard.

 ### Teamwork

 Solving assignments in teams of size 2 or 3 is encouraged, but everyone has to